Michael Jordan's 'The Last Dance': How NBA Icons Have Responded

-Michael Jordan's 'The Last Dance': How NBA Icons Dennis Rodman, Charles Barkley and More Have Responded
+Michael Jordan's 'The Last Dance': How NBA Icons Dennis Rodman, Steve Kerr and More Have Responded

-Michael Jordan's The Last Dance has not only captivated viewers with the riveting tale of the NBA icon's personal life and legendary career, but it's also ruffled plenty of feathers when it comes to Jordan's fellow basketball greats.
+Michael Jordan's The Last Dance not only captivated viewers with the riveting tale of the NBA icon's personal life and legendary career, but it also ruffled plenty of feathers when it comes to Jordan's fellow basketball greats.

-Jordan, 57, has no issues being blunt when it comes to his opinions about both his teammates and opponents, including his take on infamous incidents that occurred both on and off the court.
-Let's take a look at how Jordan's former Chicago Bulls teammates, as well as other key figures in the docuseries, have reacted to The Last Dance.
+Jordan, 57, had no issues being blunt when it comes to his opinions about both his teammates and opponents, including his take on infamous incidents that occurred both on and off the court.
+Let's take a look at how Jordan's former Chicago Bulls teammates, as well as other key figures in the docuseries, have reacted to The Last Dance, which ended on Sunday.

 Scottie Pippen: